-Yesterday would have been my mother's 83rd birthday.
+This year, my mother would have been 89 years.
 Like most southern women, I had that love, hate, ignore, love relationship with her.
-As a baby we all dearly love our mothers what else do we know?
+As a baby we all dearly love our mothers - what else do we know?

 Then we start to age and the truth starts to rear its ugly head.
 Southern mothers dote on you as a child, dressing you as they did their Shirley Temple doll.
 Well, in my case it was in gingham and ric-rac that I swore led to most of the ills in my life and finally my road into therapy.
 In reality, they were expertly handmade dresses that not every mother had the skill to make.
 It was a practical way to dress a little girl who was growing quickly.
 Looking back on family photos, the dresses were not the precious smocked bishop dresses my granddaughter now wears, but they were cute, well made, and the appropriate thing for a four or five year old to wear in the early 1960's.

 Years later, my brother and I were dealing with a raging alcoholic totally out of control.
 Every time the phone rang you never knew what it foretold.
 It could be mother dear, sober, calling to chat.
 It could be some unintelligible very southern accent trying to explain something that made no sense.
 Often it was my brother telling me of another "crisis" we had to deal with.
 Or, worse case, it would be some stranger informing me they had my mother and I needed to come get her.

 One can only deal with that stress for so long until you realize that the counselors are right - if she is not going to help herself - you cannot save her.
 So I walked away.
 For several years, I ignored her.
 We had no contact.
 If I could not save her, I did not need to have my life go down the drain with her.
 And, yes, it was hard to explain to family and friends why I had nothing to do with my mother.